Revenue vs Earnings: What Every Small Business Needs to Know

 Let’s get started.

-Your company’s revenue can be found on the top line of your income statement.
+Your company’s revenue can be found on the top line of your income statement, and hence, often referred to as the “top line.”
 This is also known as gross sales, net sales, gross revenue, sales revenue, and total sales.
+Generally, revenue is reported quarterly or annually by a company.

 So, what’s the difference between revenue and earnings?
 An understanding of how each of them is calculated should help to clear that up.